apmilen/standard-ico/README.md

 ### Important note on the TwoStageSale hard-cap

-If any tokens are sold during the presale at a price that's better than the value of `per`, then `cap` will no longer be the hard cap of the sale.
-This is because `per` is calculated as `forSale` divided by `cap`, but if tokens are sold at a better price during the presale then `remaining_tokens * per` will be less than `cap`.
-This means the new cap will be `remaining_tokens * per`.
+If any tokens are sold during the presale at a price that's better than the value of `rate`, then `cap` will no longer be the hard cap of the sale.
+This is because `rate` is calculated as `forSale` divided by `cap`, but if tokens are sold at a better price during the presale then `remaining_tokens * rate` will be less than `cap`.
+This means the new cap will be `remaining_tokens * rate`.
 An example:

 ```
 forSale is 10000 TKN
 cap is 1000 ETH
-per is forSale/cap = 10 TKN/ETH
+rate is forSale/cap = 10 TKN/ETH

 6000 TKN are sold for 500 ETH during the presale
 At the start of the public sale there are 4000 TKN for sale at a price of 10 TKN/ETH